 In Ethics of Our Fathers we are advised to build a fence around the Torah.
 Why a fence?
 What does a fence do?
 It guards what's inside.
 It conveys the idea that there is something special and precious in here and I want to protect it.
 That's how we're meant to treat things that are valuable to us -- our Torah, our relationships, our very souls.

 Without the recognition that privacy is of importance, the dignity of the human being is diminished.
-It robs us of our uniqueness and confuses our sense of who we are.
+It robs us of our ness and confuses our sense of who we are.
 If everything is public, where is our inner core?

 Sometime politicians feel like they are public beings with nothing left inside, a hollowed out shell.
 They have become so adept at giving the desire or required answers that they no longer check their internal compass.
 They may no longer have one.